WURFL/logstash-filter-wurfl_device_detection/README.md

 ```

-The http input plugin receives an http request to the specified host and port, with a payload map that contains the HTTP headers
+The http input plugin receives an http request to the specified host and port, with a payload map that contains the HTTP headers that the WURFL plugin will analyze.
-to be analyzed by the WURFL plugin.
 Note that the `source` name is `headers`.
 Also note that you can configure the logstash input as you want,
 but if you want the WURFL plugin to work with headers, you must configure it so that it uses an header map.